gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO_EXT/README.md

 ## Software

 ## How To setup KiCAD
 Checkout the KiCAD project and open it.
-In the Configure Paths dialog add: Name: ECP5_BGA381_FT2232HQ_FIFO_EXT and Path: <The full path to the GitHub directory>/GitHub/ECP5_BGA381_FT2232HQ_FIFO_EXT
+In the Configure Paths dialog add: Name: ECP5_BGA381_FT2232HQ_FIFO_EXT and Path: "The full path to the GitHub directory"/GitHub/ECP5_BGA381_FT2232HQ_FIFO_EXT

 In the Manage Symbol Libraries click the Project Specific Libraries tab and add: Name: ECP5_BGA381_FT2232HQ_FIFO_EXT and Library Path: ${ECP5_BGA381_FT2232HQ_FIFO_EXT}/symbols/Symbols.kicad_sym